EdisonLeeeee/GraphGallery/README.md

 # ⭐ Road Map
 - [x] Add PyTorch trainers support
 - [x] Add other frameworks (PyG and DGL) support
+- [x] set tensorflow as optional dependency when using graphgallery
 - [ ] Add more GNN trainers (TF and Torch backend)
 - [ ] Support for more tasks, e.g., `graph Classification` and `link prediction`
 - [x] Support for more types of graphs, e.g., Heterogeneous graph